Aravind-98/Temporal-NR-GANs/LR_ARAVINDAN.md

 > 2. the noise distribution type is pre-defined - cause difficulty when diverse noises are mixed or the noise distribution type is different from the pre-defined

+## Signal Independent NR-GANS-II
+Overcomes limitations of __SI-NRGAN-I__
+> This model too makes a few assumptions - Both the noise n and signal x must be rotation, channel, color-inverse invariant.
+> These assumptions are reasonable when n is a zero-mean signal-independent noise and x is a natural image.

+The noise generator is redefined by taking the initial noise generator and applying a transformation to it.
+The authors state that it must be applicable to n but not to x.
+In practice, we use three transformations: (i) rotation – rotating nˆ by d ∈ {0, 90◦, 180◦, 270◦} randomly,
+(ii) channel shuffle – shuffling RGB channels randomly, and (iii) color inversion – inverting colors randomly in a channel-wise manner.